-Pico Technology has long since tried to be environmentally friendly, but with the more recent IPCC and UN reports, it became obvious much more needed to be done.
+Pico Technology has long since tried to be environmentally friendly, but with the more recent IPCC and UN reports it became obvious that much more needed to be done.
 Taking the science, the threat of climate change and environmental biodiversity loss into account, we feel that it is more important than ever to act.

-With this in mind we have created an internal group called Pico Planet.
+With this in mind, we have created an internal group called Pico Planet.

 The company will be monitoring, not just CO2 emissions (from business travel, energy usage in our buildings and the way our employees travel to work), but our water usage and waste management.

 We will also be looking at how our products work, improving their efficiency and the materials used in their construction, as well as working towards recycling and reconditioning old products into new.